-- · accessing the UK Super Scheme regime via a COMI shift; - a comprehensive balance sheet recapitalisation, including the provision of a new super senior facility to address liquidity and cost overruns associated with the project; - an innovative bridge funding structure provided by existing senior creditors to provide urgent liquidity to stabilise the plan company prior to completion of the restructuring; - a reset of senior debt maturities; and - cancellation of "out of the money" subordinated debt instruments.
+- · accessing the UK Super Scheme regime via a COMI shift; - a comprehensive balance sheet recapitalisation, including the provision of a new super senior facility to address liquidity and cost overruns associated with the project (backstopped by a senior creditor consortium led by largest senior lender, Fidera); - an innovative bridge funding structure provided by existing senior creditors to provide urgent liquidity to stabilise the plan company prior to completion of the restructuring; - · a reset of senior debt maturities; and - cancellation of "out of the money" subordinated debt instruments.
 These measures and the successful completion of the plan company's landmark Part 26A restructuring plan, now stabilises the Group's financial position and will permit the Group's redevelopment project on the Ku'damm to recommence.